mikeoc61/currency_monitor/README.md

 - currency_config.py contains various configuration definitions along with currency abbreviations and their associated descriptions.
 This file is only used with the lambda versions and also references other CSS and HTML files stored remotely on S3 Object storage and loaded at runtime.
+Copies of these additional files are located in the S3 director.

-- The S3 directory contains various HTML, CSS and Javascript that is either linked into or read into the currency_lambda.py.
+- The S3 directory contains several HTML, CSS and Javascript files that are linked from or read into the currency_lambda.py.
 These files should be hosted on AWS S3 or similar Object storage.
-URL to these resources are defined in the currency_config.py configuration file.
+URL path to each resource is defined in the currency_config.py configuration file.

 ## Dependencies: